-"I understand people's discomfort with Bratz dolls.
-Like most fashion-type dolls, Barbie being the most (in)famous of these, they present beauty ideals that are mostly unattainable: impossibly large eyes, perfect makeup, thin bodies. ...
+I understand people's discomfort with Bratz dolls.
+Like most fashion-type dolls, Barbie being the most (in)famous of these, they present beauty ideals that are mostly unattainable: impossibly large eyes, perfect makeup, thin bodies.
+And I concede, even, that the dolls are part of a larger trend of sexualizing ever younger girls.
+This is certainly worrisome - not because young girls cannot or should not be sexual, but because when young girls are sexualized by adults, priority is always placed on others' pleasure before their own.
 And certainly compulsory femininity can be harmful, particularly (though not only) to gender non-conforming kids.
-But even conceding all these points, I am left with a gnawing concern about the ways society at large, and mainstream feminism by extension, consistently devalues femininity ..."
+But even conceding all these points, I am left with a gnawing concern about the ways society at large, and mainstream feminism by extension, consistently devalues femininity in general - and the femininity of women of color in particular.